 My hobbies include:

 I love to ski.
 In fact, I bought a helmet a few years ago because I can still do blue/black runs where if a powerful, really fast skier or skateboarder plowed into me, I'd be the loser!
 I thought that I had better be more safe than sorry.
 I also love to bike, to swim, and to hike in the mountains.
 I love music and will go to almost any live musical events--especially outdoor concerts that you can hear in Colorado during the summer.
 I also love to plan trips and would like to travel more.
 Of course, you can guess that I love to read and to write; I am avid enough about this that I read in all sorts of fields.
-I am deeply interested in how people learn and how they use their literacy to lead meaningful lives.
+I am deeply interested in how people learn and how they use their literacy to transform their lives.

 << Back to Directory